Dinuguan

 Lola's Tips

-- ✦Fresh blood only—refrigerate and cook same day; frozen blood changes texture.
+- ✦—refrigerate and cook same day; frozen blood changes texture.

 - ✦If the stew is too thick, thin with a little hot water; if thin, simmer uncovered to reduce.